Stable self-adaptive timestepping for Reduced Order Models for incompressible flows

 \subsection{Analytical stability analysis of ROMs}

 In practice, it has been observed that ROMs are stable for larger timesteps than the FOM.
-For instance, \citet{baiges_explicit_2013} indicated that for explicit time integration schemes, the timestep was not restricted by the CFL condition, opposite to the FOM.
+For instance, \citet{baiges_explicit_2013} indicated that for explicit time integration schemes, the timestep was not restricted by the CFL condition, as the Courant number could be larger than unity, opposite to the FOM.
 Intuitively, cutting off some of the highest (spatial) frequencies, which are represented by the smallest singular values, would imply removing some of the most rapid (temporal) modes.
 These are the modes that make the system stiffer, and thus are the most restrictive modes in terms of stability.
 By eliminating these modes, the stability constraint is more relaxed, and the method yields, as a consequence, larger timesteps in the reduced framework.

 Bach et al.\ \cite{bach_stability_2018} analyzed the stability of ROMs compared to FOMs for linear elasticity problems, which are linear problems with real symmetric matrices (like diffusion), where the timestep at the ROM level is demonstrated to be at least as large as the timestep at the FOM level, yet usually larger.
 To provide a mathematical foundation to this qualitative point of view, Bach et al. \cite{bach_stability_2018} made use of the Poincaré separation theorem, which reads as follows: \begin{lemma} (Poincaré separation theorem \cite{stewart_matrix_2001, magnus_matrix_2019}) Let $V\in\mathbb{R}^{m\times k}$, where $k<<m$, be a matrix with orthonormal column vectors, i.e. $V^TV=I_k$.
 Let $A\in\mathbb{R}^{m\times m}$ be a real symmetric matrix.
 Then, the eigenvalues of $V^TAV$ separate the eigenvalues of $A$ such that

 where $\lambda_i$ denotes the eigenvalues of $A$, and $\tilde{\lambda}_i$ the eigenvalues of $V^TAV$, ordered in increasing order, $\lambda_1\leq\lambda_2\leq\dots\leq\lambda_m$ and $\tilde{\lambda}_1\leq\tilde{\lambda}_2\leq\dots\leq\tilde{\lambda}_k$ respectively. \end{lemma}